-Mixture of ice crystals and water

-Cloud moves from

-left to right
+Cloud moves from left to right

-Strong updrafts carry

-the atmosphere
+Mainly ice crystals

-billows of cloud high into
+- Strong updrafts carry billows of cloud high into the atmosphere

+, Mixture of ice crystals and water
-SHOWER CLOUDS left

-Bigger and darker than cumulus, cumulonimbus usually bring rain showers - nimbus means "rain" in Latin.
+SHOWER CLOUDS left Bigger and darker than cumulus, cumulonimbus usually bring rain showers - nimbus means "rain" in Latin.
 Sometimes they grow huge and unleash sudden, gigantic thunderstorms.

+HIGH, FLUFFY CLOUDS right

+Cirrocumulus are tiny, high clumps of shadowless clouds.
+They consist of ice crystals, like all cirrus clouds, and often form in beautiful, regular waves and ripples, known as a mackerel sky - because they look like the mottled scales of the mackerel.

+A LAYER OF CUMULUS

+Stratocumulus often form when the tops of cumulus clouds rise and spread out sideways into broad sheets.
+Viewed from an airplane, they look like a waving blanket of rolls and pancakes of cloud, with narrow breaks sometimes showing a glimpse of the ground.

 Violent updrafts and downdrafts in the front wall of cloud create hailstones (pp. 36-37)

 Mainly water droplets

-CAULIFLOWER CLOUDS

-Cumulus clouds often mass together and grow upward with dense, white heads, looking just like cauliflowers.
+CAULIFLOWER CLOUDS Cumulus clouds often mass together and grow upward with dense, white heads, looking just like cauliflowers.
 If they keep on growing, they may become rainbearing cumulonimbus.

-Air drawn in here
+- Air drawn in here

 (c) 2011 Dorling Kindersley.
 All Rights Reserved.
+29

 POURING PETS There have been reports of tornado-like updrafts that bring heavy rain and have also caused creatures as large as frogs and fish to be lifted up into the air.
-As for the old saying, "It's raining cats and dogs," this may be partly based on the ancient Chinese spirits for rain and wind, which were sometimes depicted as a cat and a dog.
-Meteorologists describe rain as light if less than $(\frac{1}{48} in)$ (0.5 mm) falls in an hour, and heavy if more than $(\frac{1}{6} \text{ in})$ (4 mm) falls.
+As for the old saving, "It's raining cats and dogs," this may be partly based on the ancient Chinese spirits for rain and wind, which were sometimes depicted as a cat and a dog.
+SOAKING Meteorologists describe rain as light if less than $(\frac{1}{48} \text{ in})$ (0.5 mm) falls in an hour, and heavy if more than $(\frac{1}{6} \text{ in})$ (4 mm) falls.
 In the mid-latitudes (pp. 32-33), heavy rain does not usually last more than an hour.
 Only moderate or light rain persists.
 Even the worst downpours are rarely heavier than those experienced almost every day in many tropical areas.
 A rainy day Somber, slate-gray clouds are a sure sign of imminent rain.
 They are dark because they are so deep and full of water that no sunlight penetrates them.
 The heaviest downpours fall from the deepest, darkest clouds, which have all the height needed for raindrops to develop properly In the tropics, huge cumulonimbus clouds often tower 9 miles (15 km) into the sky, and can occasionally unleash a deluge of 3 ft (0.9 m) in an afternoon.
 The duration and intensity of showers varies greatly Blankets of lighter, thinner nimbostratus clouds tend to give slower, steadier rain that may last for hours, and even days, on end.
 Low stratus can envelop you in a persistent drizzle that is little more than a mist.
-Heavy rain can saturate the air beneath the cloud so that further condensation takes place into cloud beneath the main base .
-CLOUDBURST right A cloudburst happens when a cumulonimbus dies - its cold downdrafts overwhelm the warm updrafts that sustain it - and releases all its moisture at once.
+Heavy rain can saturate the air beneath the cloud so that further condensation takes place into cloud beneath the main base . > CLOUDBURST right A cloudburst happens when a cumulonimbus dies - its cold downdrafts overwhelm the warm updrafts that sustain it - and releases all its moisture at once.
 Clouds like this often form along cold fronts (pp. 34-35) and in their wake.